Non-Anesthetic Preventative Dentistry

 All pets will be evaluated by one of our veterinarians prior to scheduling POPD.
 In order for POPD to be the most effective, a pet’s teeth should be in “relatively” good condition to begin with.
 Animals who have recently had a full dental cleaning or young pets with early signs of periodontal disease are often excellent candidates.
 POPD is a great tool to help keep teeth healthy and minimize the progression of periodontal disease.
 While tooth brushing and home dental care is still very important, POPD is one more tool in the toolbox to help keep teeth clean.

-Comprehensive Dental Care is More Than One Step
+Comprehensive Dental Care is a Process

 Like most complex things in life, there is no one solution to dental health.
-Ideally, pets should have their teeth brushed regularly (daily), chew on appropriate toys/ treats, use approved dental care products, receive POPD at appropriate intervals, and periodically have full anesthetic dental cleanings.
+Ideally, pets should have their teeth brushed regularly (daily), chew on appropriate toys/treats, use approved dental care products, receive POPD at appropriate intervals, and periodically have full anesthetic dental cleanings.

 To be clear, POPD is part of a larger dental care plan.
 In almost every pet, periodic anesthetic dental cleanings are necessary.
 Our veterinarians will help guide you in the determination of how best to care for your pet’s teeth for a lifetime of good health.